 Founder and Chair at Kutak Rock's eDiscovery Practice Group

-Robin E. Stewart is the founder and Chair of Kutak Rock's eDiscovery Practice Group, regularly appearing in state and federal courts.
-She is an active member of the Sedona Conference Working Group 1 and serves on the ESI Rules Committee for the U.S. District Court for the Western District of Missouri.
+Robin E. Stewart is the founder and Chair of Kutak Rock's eDiscovery Practice Group.
+She regularly counsels clients in all aspects of eDiscovery, including data retention, collection, review, and production, and is an active member of the Sedona Conference Working Group 1.

 Co-leader of eData Practice at Morgan Lewis